jethrocadang/desk-flow-hdbs-v2/README.md

 git status

+# 3. Commit your Changes

+git commit -m "message"

-# 3. Push your changes to github !!!
+# 4. Push your changes to github !!!
 Notify the QA or the github manager before pushing !!!

 git push origin <branch-name>:testing